From quantum curves to topological string partition functions II: Tau-functions

 We plan to give a detailed proof elsewhere.
 For the moment let us note that a related problem has been encountered in the context of quantum Teichm\"uller theory.
 This theory was defined using coordinates of FG type in \cite{CF}.
 In order to give an unambiguous definition of the unitary operators representing the changes of coordinates associated to different triangulations one needs to choose polarisations.
 An elegant formalism for doing this was the basis of Kashaev's approach to the quantisation of the Teichm\"uller spaces \cite{Ka}.
 In order to establish the relation to conformal field theory it was necessary to construct quantised analogs of the changes of coordinates between coordinates of FG and FN type \cite{T07}.
 The operators representing the changes between different systems of FN coordinates defined thereby are the characteristic data of the generalised modular functor associated to the quantum Teichm\"uller theory \cite{T07}.
 The computation of explicit integral representations for these operators was completed in \cite{TV}.

-One may in our case proceed similarly.
-The use of a formalism like the one used in \cite{T07,TV} reduces the computation of the difference generating functions associated to the changes of coordinates to a small number of basic cases.
+One may in our case proceed similarly. {Instead of infinite-dimensional Hilbert spaces associated to systems of FN-coordinates one will here find one-dimensional spaces, with tau-functions representing local bases.
+The Moore-Seiberg groupoid characterising the modular functor has vertices associated to pants decompositions, and edges corresponding to changes of pants decompositions.
+It will be represented by the difference generating functions associated to the changes of FN-coordinates.} The use of a formalism like the one used in \cite{T07,TV} reduces the computation of the difference generating functions associated to the changes of coordinates to a small number of basic cases.
 For the passage from FG to FN type coordinates one may find\footnote{In many cases there is a triangulation of $C$ admitting a restriction to a ring domain isotopic to the triangulation of the twice punctured sphere defining the FG type coordinates relevant for the Painlev\'e III case.
 The remaining cases can be covered with the trick used in \cite{NT}.} the result with the help of \cite[Proposition 4.3]{ILTy2}.
 The difference generating functions for changes between two systems of FN type coordinates can be reduced to the cases where $C=C_{0,4}$ and $C=C_{1,1}$, respectively.
 It has been found for $C=C_{0,4}$ in \cite{ILTy,ILP}.
-The case $C=C_{1,1}$ can probably be reduced to $C=C_{0,4}$ by using the main idea from \cite{HJS}.
+The case $C=C_{1,1}$ can be reduced to $C=C_{0,4}$ by using the main idea from \cite{HJS}.